Pouria-Rezaeii/rxjs-response-cache/README.md

    });
 }
 ```
-Read the next section to see <b>when to use which</b> ?
+Read the following section to understand <b>when to use each method</b>?

-<b>Important Hint:</b> Make sure you also provide the params (if exists) to the <code>get()</code> method.
+<b>Important Hint:</b>  Ensure that you also provide the parameters (if they exist)
-This is because the service use all the query parameters to generate unique keys.
+to the get() method.
+This is essential as the service uses all query parameters to generate unique keys.

-Also, for getting the best possible result of the service, always add your default params.
+Additionally, to achieve the best possible results from the service, always include your
-This will prevent of generating 2 different keys for <code>/posts</code> & <code>/posts?page=1</code> which we know
+API default parameters when they can be altered by the end-user.
+This prevents the generation
-that they are exactly the same.
+of two different keys for /posts and /posts?page=1, even though they are essentially the same.

 Read the <a href="#structure"> Cache Structure and Auto-Generated Keys </a> section for more details.

-See <a href="#instance-params">Available Methods & Parameters<a/>
+See <a href="#get-params">Get Method Available Parameters</a>

-### <section id="methods"> When to Use Second Method </section>
+### <section id="methods"> Determining When to Use Second Method </section>
-The only situation that you need to use the second method, is when you need something that
-is ignored in <code>arrangedUrl</code>.
+You may opt for the second method only when there's a specific requirement that is ignored
-In <code>arrangedUrl</code>, all the empty strings, undefined and null values
+in arrangedUrl.
+In arrangedUrl, all empty strings, undefined, and null values are automatically
-get removed (ignoring null values is configurable).
-Also duplicated query params get overwritten,
+removed (ignoring null values can be configured).
+Additionally, duplicated query parameters
-and you should join them with comma if you really need them.
+are overwritten, and you should concatenate them with commas if you genuinely need all of them.
-If this behaviour doesn't satisfy you, consider the second method and work with your own data.
+If this behavior doesn't meet your needs, consider using the second method and work with your own data.

 ### <section id="angular"> Usage Example in Angular </section>
-Hint: Make sure you have read the <a href="#usage"> Usage Example </a> section first.
+Hint: Ensure you have read the <a href="#usage"> Usage Example </a> section first.
 ```ts
 function cacheServiceFactory() {
    return new CacheService({